wi-ry/misc-powershell/README.md

 ## Get-LockScreenWallpapers.ps1
 Windows 10 is constantly updating your lock screen with its curated, personalized slideshow of images in Windows Spotlight.

-This script will copy all the wallpapers from "$env:LOCALAPPDATA\Packages\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets" and remove the unneccessary/smaller files in the directory and rename the file extensions automatically!
+This script will copy all the desktop wallpapers from "$env:LOCALAPPDATA\Packages\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets" to a directory automatically!
+Just update the first line of the script with your desired destination.

 ## New-GeneratedPassword.ps1
 Creates one or more passwords.
 Options include password length, minimum number of non-alphanumeric characters, and number of passwords to be generated.
 Returns an array of values.